Local Plan Sites Document and Policies Map

 This will cover any relevant application that is determined from the date Council resolves to implement CIL (1 March 2016).
 Therefore, it is important that both land owners and developers are aware of the implications of the CIL charge because it is a non-negotiable, fixed charge.
 Accordingly it will be necessary to either establish that the scheme is exempt, or factor this into the viability assessment as a fixed element of cost.

-Ryedale District Council is consulting on preferred sites in the Service Villages and potential option sites in the Market Towns.
-The consultation is running from 2 November to 14 December.
+Ryedale District Council consulted on preferred sites in the Service Villages and potential option sites in the Market Towns.
+The consultation ran from 2 November to 14 December.

 The Ryedale Plan is the Local Plan or 'Development Plan' for Ryedale.
 It sets out how much new housing, employment and retail development should go where to 2027.
 It also guides other forms of development as well as protecting key Ryedale assets such as environmental and historic assets.
 It is be made up of two main parts: the Local Plan Strategy and Local Plan Sites documents.
 The Local Plan Strategy was adopted in September 2013.
 The Council is now preparing the Local Plan Sites Document.
 A specific plan for Helmsley (The Helmsley Plan) has been produced in conjunction with the North York Moors National Park Authority.
 It was adopted on 9th July 2015.